Use of contents without agreement or citation of the source is prohibited - thanks!- Don't hesitate to contect us!

 - August-September 1917: "the Hundred Days Offensive" ou "the 100 days of Canada" - After a regaining of ground on the Somme at Albert, an Anglo-Canadian attack, which will be victorious, is launched in front of Arras.
 Difficulties were again felt in the vicinity of the still dreaded Hindenburg Line even if it was at this stage far from what it had been in March-April 1917.
 The Germans at Croisilles resisted, the network of trenches surrounding the village was still solid.
 The 5th Canadian Division took charge of attacking a sector still uninvaded for the moment, around Chérisy on 27 August 1918.
 Elements of the 26th Canadian Battalion advanced well and reached the Sensée River, the 22nd (French Canadians) and 24th Canadian Battalions had much more difficulty and fought without any artillery support.
 The objectives were finally taken and held but at Chérisy, the loss for the 22nd Battalion was almost total (39 unhurt out of 700 engaged at the beginning of the assault, no officer was still standing), on their right, the 56th British Division lost 2400 men, the 157th Brigade (52nd Division) located between Fontaine-Les-Croisilles and Croisilles which entered into action on 24th August with 750 men and 23 officers, was relieved on 27th with 223 men and 6 officers still fit for combat ...
 The losses are considerable, but the result is there.
 This breakthrough in front of Arras will be the source of the final German retreat in the sector.
 The area was gradually liberated in the following days, from then until 11 November 1918, the Germans would retreat inexorably to Belgium.

-1920s: Reconstruction - Despite being classified as a "Red Zone", and therefore declared a sector unsuitable for reconstruction due to soil pollution and the dangerousness of the weapons left on the ground, many displaced civilians or demobilized or liberated soldiers return carrying and find the location of their homes thanks to what little remains of wells or tree stumps...
+- 1920s: Reconstruction - Despite being classified as a "Red Zone", and therefore declared a sector unsuitable for reconstruction due to soil pollution and the dangerousness of the weapons left on the ground after the Battle of Arras, many displaced civilians or demobilized or liberated soldiers return carrying and find the location of their homes thanks to what little remains of wells or tree stumps...
 Witnesses of the time tell us that the closer one got to the remains of the Hindenburg Line, the more the destruction was visible until it was total, to the point that the villages right on the line became nothing but bricks and dust with one pile higher than the others : that of the church ...
 The first ones recovered what they could to make a makeshift shelter, then set up barracks made of "elephant" or half moon sheet metal, cleared the roads, rebuilt the village, restored the fields...
 Some still note the presence of human remains in the barbed wire of the Hindenburg Line several years after the end of the fighting.

 - 23rd September 1920 - in our area of Artois, the villages that were sacrificed in the fighting were awarded by the Croix de Guerre : Beaulencourt, Béhagnies, Bertincourt, Beugnâtre, Beugny, Bihucourt, Bucquoy, Bullecourt, Bus, Chérisy, Courcelles-le-Comte, Croisilles, Douchy-lès-Ayette, Ecoust-Saint-Mein, Ervillers, Foncquevillers, Fontaine-les-Croisilles, Frémicourt Gomiécourt, Grévillers, Hamelincourt, Haplincourt, Hébuterne, Hermies, Havrincourt, Lebucquière, Ligny-Thilloy, Martinpuich, Riencourt-lès-Bapaume Rocquigny, Ruyaulcourt, Saint-Léger, Sapignies, Le Sars, Souastre, Le Transloy, Trescault, Vaulx-Vraucourt, Vélu, Villers-au-Flos, Warlencourt-Eaucourt, Morchies, Metz-en-Couture, Puisieux, Morval, Mory, Moyenneville, Neuville-Bourjonval, Noreuil, Léchelle, Biefvillers-lès-Bapaume, Bancourt, Ayette, Avesnes-lès-Bapaume, Ablainzevelle, Achiet-le-Grand, Achiet-le-Petit. ..